jsmolka/blog/content/posts/horizons/index.md

 Around eleven years ago, I watched a [gaming montage](https://www.youtube.com/watch?v=fli0N0RVmXw) featuring the song [My Demons](https://www.youtube.com/watch?v=nkll0StZJLA) by a newly formed band called Starset.
 I didn't know it back then, but they would one day become my favorite.
 Its frontman, Dustin Bates, a PhD in electrical engineering and former U.S. Air Force researcher, created the band to combine his interests in [science and music](https://x.com/starsetonline/status/346082788879003648).

 Bates self-describes their music as cinematic rock, [blending symphonics with electronics with guitar hard rock](https://eu.goerie.com/story/entertainment/local/2015/09/10/cinematic-band-starset-opens-for/24940226007/).
 The symphonics appear in form of through-composed outros with [adventurous and space-travel-like melodies](https://youtu.be/W7qIlpV-uwo?t=229).
 Unfortunately, they have become less frequent in newer releases.
-The lyrics cover everything from love and space to the dystopian use of technology.
+The lyrics cover everything from love, space and science fiction to the dystopian use of technology in authoritarian societies.
 Their latest album, Horizons, was released on October 22, 2021 and is the thing I want to dissect in this post.

 ## Creative Direction
 Something Starset has nailed since its inception is the creative direction.
 They publish lots of supplemental material and Bates even authored two novels, [The PROX Transmissions](https://merch.starsetonline.com/products/the-prox-transmissions-novel) and [A Brief History of the Future](https://merch.starsetonline.com/products/a-brief-history-of-the-future-novel), fleshing out the Starset universe.
 Music videos take place inside of it and fans often comment about wanting an entire movie.
 There exists a [Google Doc](https://docs.google.com/document/d/e/2PACX-1vQAtvJU4ghdGGvpDfss4ZTCz5_Ns3jaAyz9r-2eR_heL96kWWZ2i9mOrEqv6SWMyXEI9OC8bGeO12Fn/pub) summarizing all the lore, but to be honest, I don't really care about that kind of stuff.
 I'm here for the music.